“Faux Fresco” Project 1

 This is where we are so far…

 I also started to bring in the fabric on the right side of the figure and confirmed a few of the darker shadows there also.
-Once I establish all the dark and mid tones I will apply a wash over the entire section which will create my three values that I need to work with to start creating shape and volume within the faux fresco.
+Once I establish all the dark and mid-tones I will apply a wash over the entire section which will create the three values that I need to work with to start creating shape and volume within the faux fresco.